jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 of a session duration between 50 and 70 minutes equals approximately `20*0.005 = 0.1`.
 The exact calculation yields the probability of `0.1085`.

-#### Choice of the interval lengths

 The choice of the intervals (aka "bins") is arbitrary.
 We could also partition the data range into intervals with length 1, or, use intervals with varying length (this is not so common).
-Using a small interval length makes the histogram look more wiggly.
+Using a small interval length makes the histogram look more wiggly, but also allows the spots with high observation density to be pinpointed more precisely.
+For example, sessions with durations between 30 and 31 minutes occurred with the highest frequency:

 {{< figure src="/histograms-and-kdes/histogram-construction-d.png" >}}